What are Wineadors?

 Before you place your cigars in your Spanish cedar shelves and drawers, they need to be seasoned.
 Cigars are hygroscopic, which means they absorb and emit moisture from their surroundings.
 If you place them on dry, wooden shelves, before they’ve had a chance to absorb any moisture, the wood will suck the moisture from your cigars and dry them out.
-(Read more about how moisture and humidity affect how you smoke .)

 Active seasoning involves raising the relative humidity in the wine cooler as high as possible.
 Place your new shelves into the cooler, soak a sponge in distilled water, and place it at the base of the cooler in a bowl or plastic container.
 Make sure you use a new sponge.
 Place your hygrometer on the top shelf, close the cooler and wait for the sponge to dry.
 It will take at least 24 hours.
 Then refill the sponge and let it dry again.
 Repeat this process until the humidity falls to 70 percent.
 It’s normal for humidity to be high for the first one or two days, so don’t be alarmed if your hydrometer reads 80-85 percent.
 It will drop as the shelves gradually absorb moisture.
 Once it has, remove the sponge, place your humidifier at the base of the cooler, and place your cigars inside.
 Your wine cooler is now a wineador.

 Installing Your Fan